 This course will boost your writing in a friendly, structured environment.
 It is suitable for both new and more experienced writers.
 In practical work guided by your tutor, you will explore the effects of techniques in published poetry and learn how to strengthen your own poetry through an understanding of craft.
 You will learn creative and critical skills and develop a stronger individual style.

 What is required of me?

 You will need to be able to make a six-month commitment.
 Over these six months you will need to organise a minimum of six hours per week for reading and the development of writing activities and exercises: this includes seminar time, writing time and reading time.
-You will also need to have access to a computer with email and an internet connection as the programme uses an internet learning site to allow students to keep in touch outside of the taught sessions.
-Reading, writing and researching exercises will be regularly set outside of seminar time.

 How are seminars structured?

-No formal qualifications required
+Entry requirements: No formal qualifications required